caioaao/tank/README.md

 ### Circuit breaker

 The [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) pattern is really useful for avoiding cascading failures in distributed systems.
 It behaves like an electrical circuit breaker, meaning that after some failed attempts it will fail immediately.
-In case of a immediate fail, it returns `:tank.circuit-breaker/failed`.
+In case of a immediate fail, it throws an exception.

 The way it is implemented is by using a [leaky bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket).